gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 #### One-Shot Timers

-The following code uses a one-shot timer to blink an LED once when a button is pressed.
+The following code uses a one-shot timer to blink the alert LED if button A is pressed.
 The LED turns on, and then a one-shot timer is set.
 When the one-shot timer triggers, its handler function is called to turn off the LED.

 The advantage of this event-driven pattern is that the device can continue to service other events such as checking if a user has pressed a button.